 Your 2016 Birdathon Bucks Benefit the Birds:

-Of course the purpose of the Birdathon is to put money to work benefiting the birds of Central Indiana.
-We are so proud of the following projects and organizations we are supporting in 2016.
+Of course the purpose of the Birdathon is to put money to work benefitting the birds of Central Indiana.
+We are so proud of the following projects and organizations we are supporting in 2016

 The American Bird Conservancy’s Caribbean Biological Corridor ($15,000)